-The LaCHIP Affordable Plan is a LaCHIP health insurance plan for uninsured children in moderate-income families whose income is too much to qualify for regular LaCHIP but whose gross income is below 250 percent of the Federal Poverty Level (FPL).
-The regular LaCHIP plan only covers uninsured children in families with countable income up to 200 percent of the FPL.
+The LaCHIP Affordable Plan is a LaCHIP health insurance plan for uninsured children in moderate-income families whose income is too much to qualify for regular LaCHIP but still below a slightly higher income limit.
 A monthly premium is charged for each household that has at least one child enrolled in the LaCHIP Affordable Plan.

 The premium is $50 per month per household

 There are no premiums due for any household that has at least one LaCHIP Affordable Plan child who is a verified member of a federally recognized Native American tribe or is an Alaskan native.